M1ke9/ELaaMS/README.md

 The project offers two dedicated Java applications to streamline data ingestion.
 These applications can transform raw input from various sources (CSV, .logs, or TXT files) into a standardized JSON format, adhering to the project's specific data structure.

 The generated JSON files are then utilized to produce messages for two distinct Kafka topics:
-* **Training messages:** Directed to the designated Kafka training topic.
+* **Training tuples:** Directed to the designated Kafka training topic.
-* **Prediction messages:** Directed to the designated Kafka prediction topic.
+* **Prediction tuples:** Directed to the designated Kafka prediction topic.

 **Important Distinction:** Please note that the training data, after transformation, will **not include a UUID (Record ID)** for each data tuple.
-The UUID is specifically added only for prediction messages.
+The UUID is specifically added only for prediction tuples.

 ### Step 1: Prepare Input Data Files and Naming Convention